Jenny Humphrey: Season 3

 After Jenny fails to bring about egalitarianism at Constance, she resolves to rule as Queen Bee with her own group of minions.
 With her new position and wealth, Jenny's social-climbing persona resurfaces and she begins to erase her former Brooklyn self, throwing away her homemade clothes and sewing machine.
-Worried that Jenny is turning into a typical Queen Bee, Eric and Jonathon attempt an intervention, but are humiliated by Jenny and her clique.
+Worried that Jenny is turning into a typical Queen Bee, Eric and Jonathan attempt an intervention, but are humiliated by Jenny and her clique.
 Eric teams up with Blair to take down Jenny at the Cotillion Ball by sabotaging her escort.
 The plan backfires, and Jenny instead secures Nate to escort her, winning her the respect of the Queens at every prep school on the Upper East Side.
 As a consequence of Eric's scheming, Jonathan breaks up with him and a rift emerges in Jenny and Eric's relationship.

 Chuck introduces her to Damien Dalgaard, son of the Belgian ambassador, who deals drugs.
 Liking his wild lifestyle, Jenny strikes up a relationship with him and helps him supply drugs to his customers while sharing in some of the profit, even stealing some of Lily's “headache pills”.
 Lily and Rufus find out about the drugs, which Damien covers up with a story about his father.
 Against Rufus's will, Jenny continues her relationship with Damien, who seems interested in taking it further.
 Jenny, who is a virgin, backs out at the last minute, causing Damien to break up with her, leaving her to face her family.

 At Rufus's suggestion, Eleanor reemploys Jenny to help out with her upcoming fashion show.
 Jenny is happy to be back, but is shocked to learn that one of the models she’ll be working with is Agnes, who, after the show finishes, takes revenge on Jenny by drugging her and leaving her in a bar to be taken advantage of.
 Nate rescues Jenny before anything happens to her.
 Because of this, Jenny's feelings for Nate reawaken and she aspires to win him over.
 She tries to kiss him but he resists her advances because he sees her only as a friend and because he is dating Serena.
 Jenny attempts to sabotage Serena and Nate's relationship by lying to Serena and implying to Nate that she is having an affair with Carter Baizen.
 Jenny's attempts fail, and her relationship with both is left tenuous after Nate kicks her out of his apartment.